 II.
 Financial viability is often a primary driver.
-2016 research published on stalled residential sites in England6 reviewed a range of site typologies in different parts of the country from the point at which they were 'shovel ready', i.e. they were able to commence construction on site, the nature of the research can clearly be applied to sites which are almost shovel-ready, i.e. only have conditions to be discharged.
+2016 research published on stalled residential sites in England reviewed a range of site typologies in different parts of the country from the point at which they were 'shovel ready', i.e. they were able to commence construction on site, the nature of the research can clearly be applied to sites which are almost shovel-ready, i.e. only have conditions to be discharged.
 What this research found was that whilst financial viability is likely to be a primary driver of site stalling, the reasons for stalling are often more nuanced.
 Housebuilders need to maintain an inventory of sites in order to manage their workflow although they account for a relatively small proportion of stalled sites.
 Other landowners seem to be exercising their options to delay the sale of their sites.
 As the research notes, "Essentially, owners' decisions on whether to sell a site to a developer are analysed in terms of weighing the opportunity costs of keeping their site vacant against the expected gain from delaying sale until more favourable market conditions prevail."
-There is also local knowledge that some developers have described their 'sell-to-build' business model in which they must sell a unit in order to finance the building of another unit.
+There are at least two sites in Mid Suffolk that potentially illustrates this process playing out.
+This also coincides with the knowledge that some developers have described their 'sell-to-build' business model in which they must sell a unit in order to finance the building of another unit.
 This means build out of the whole scheme could be slow or stall completely depending on the market conditions and financial viability.

-6 McAllister, P., Street, E. and Wyatt, P. (2016) An empirical investigation of stalled residential sites in England, Planning Practice and Research, 31 (2). pp. 132-153.
+&lt;sup>6 McAllister, P., Street, E. and Wyatt, P. (2016) An empirical investigation of stalled residential sites in England, Planning Practice and Research, 31 (2). pp. 132-153.

-2.55 Issue 3: Late-stage Stallers - are sites which have reached the point when construction may commence, i.e. there are no further administrative requirements to be met.
+2.57 Issue 3: Late-stage Stallers - are sites which have reached the point when construction may commence, i.e. there are no further administrative requirements to be met.